7.10 — Sharing global constants across multiple files (using inline variables)

 Now the symbolic constants will get instantiated only once (in constants.cpp) instead of in each code file where constants.h is #included, and all uses of these constants will be linked to the version instantiated in constants.cpp.
 Any changes made to constants.cpp will require recompiling only constants.cpp.

 However, there are a couple of downsides to this method.
 First, these constants are now considered compile-time constants only within the file they are actually defined in (constants.cpp).
-In other files, the compiler will only see the forward declaration, which doesn’t define a constant value (and must be resolved by the linker).
+In other files, the compiler will only see the forward declaration, which doesn’t define a constexpr value (and must be resolved by the linker).
 This means in other files, these are treated as runtime constant values, not compile-time constants.
 Thus outside of constants.cpp, these variables can’t be used anywhere that requires a compile-time constant.
 Second, because compile-time constants can typically be optimized more than runtime constants, the compiler may not be able to optimize these as much.

 Key insight